 - Don’t get stressed.
 Knowing you are calm and stress free will keep your baby from feeling anxious and should help get your baby to sleep on the flight.

 - Reserve your seats.
 Choose seats that either give you the option of using a bassinet or the window for more privacy.
 Also, make sure your seats are not too close to the toilets, where people tend to congregate or the slamming door may continually wake your baby up.

 Flying with a toddler?
-We got so much use out of our inflatable travel bed for toddlers on airplanes and he slept the entire flight almost every time!
+We get so much use out of our inflatable travel bed for toddlers on airplanes and our toddler has slept the entire flight almost every time!